Datamwin/Creditworthiness-Project-with-Altryx/README.md

 # Creditworthiness-Project-with-Altryx
-Predicting which loan applicant is creditworthy
+Predicting which loan applicant is creditworthy using Altryx